bgoonz/docs-collection/github/pages/setting-up-a-github-pages-site-with-jekyll/setting-a-markdown-processor-for-your-github-pages-site-using-jekyll.md

 ---
 title: Setting a Markdown processor for your GitHub Pages site using Jekyll
-intro: 'You can choose a Markdown processor to determine how Markdown is rendered on your {% data variables.product.prodname_pages %} site.'
+intro: "You can choose a Markdown processor to determine how Markdown is rendered on your {% data variables.product.prodname_pages %} site."
 redirect_from:
   - /articles/migrating-your-pages-site-from-maruku/
   - /articles/updating-your-markdown-processor-to-kramdown/
   - /articles/setting-a-markdown-processor-for-your-github-pages-site-using-jekyll
   - /github/working-with-github-pages/setting-a-markdown-processor-for-your-github-pages-site-using-jekyll
-product: '{% data reusables.gated-features.pages %}'
+product: "{% data reusables.gated-features.pages %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pages
 shortTitle: Set Markdown processor